matitaviola/SE2_Thesis-Management/retrospectives/demo1.md

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  This was the first sprint for the project
 - Which ones you were not able to achieve?
 Why?
   It was the first sprint for this project.